Azure/bicep-types-az/generated/eventgrid/microsoft.eventgrid/2021-12-01/types.md

 ### AzureFunctionEventSubscriptionDestination
 #### Properties
 * **endpointType**: 'AzureFunction' (Required): Type of the endpoint for the event subscription destination.
-* **properties**: [AzureFunctionEventSubscriptionDestinationProperties](#azurefunctioneventsubscriptiondestinationproperties): The properties that represent the Azure Function destination of an event subscription.
+* **properties**: [AzureFunctionEventSubscriptionDestinationProperties](#azurefunctioneventsubscriptiondestinationproperties): Azure Function Properties of the event subscription destination.

 ### EventHubEventSubscriptionDestination
 #### Properties
 * **endpointType**: 'EventHub' (Required): Type of the endpoint for the event subscription destination.
-* **properties**: [EventHubEventSubscriptionDestinationProperties](#eventhubeventsubscriptiondestinationproperties): The properties for a event hub destination.
+* **properties**: [EventHubEventSubscriptionDestinationProperties](#eventhubeventsubscriptiondestinationproperties): Event Hub Properties of the event subscription destination.

 ### HybridConnectionEventSubscriptionDestination
 #### Properties
 * **endpointType**: 'HybridConnection' (Required): Type of the endpoint for the event subscription destination.
-* **properties**: [HybridConnectionEventSubscriptionDestinationProperties](#hybridconnectioneventsubscriptiondestinationproperties): The properties for a hybrid connection destination.
+* **properties**: [HybridConnectionEventSubscriptionDestinationProperties](#hybridconnectioneventsubscriptiondestinationproperties): Hybrid connection Properties of the event subscription destination.

 ### ServiceBusQueueEventSubscriptionDestination
 #### Properties
 * **endpointType**: 'ServiceBusQueue' (Required): Type of the endpoint for the event subscription destination.
-* **properties**: [ServiceBusQueueEventSubscriptionDestinationProperties](#servicebusqueueeventsubscriptiondestinationproperties): The properties that represent the Service Bus destination of an event subscription.
+* **properties**: [ServiceBusQueueEventSubscriptionDestinationProperties](#servicebusqueueeventsubscriptiondestinationproperties): Service Bus Properties of the event subscription destination.

 ### ServiceBusTopicEventSubscriptionDestination
 #### Properties
 * **endpointType**: 'ServiceBusTopic' (Required): Type of the endpoint for the event subscription destination.
-* **properties**: [ServiceBusTopicEventSubscriptionDestinationProperties](#servicebustopiceventsubscriptiondestinationproperties): The properties that represent the Service Bus Topic destination of an event subscription.
+* **properties**: [ServiceBusTopicEventSubscriptionDestinationProperties](#servicebustopiceventsubscriptiondestinationproperties): Service Bus Topic Properties of the event subscription destination.

 ### StorageQueueEventSubscriptionDestination
 #### Properties
 * **endpointType**: 'StorageQueue' (Required): Type of the endpoint for the event subscription destination.
-* **properties**: [StorageQueueEventSubscriptionDestinationProperties](#storagequeueeventsubscriptiondestinationproperties): The properties for a storage queue destination.
+* **properties**: [StorageQueueEventSubscriptionDestinationProperties](#storagequeueeventsubscriptiondestinationproperties): Storage Queue Properties of the event subscription destination.

 ### WebHookEventSubscriptionDestination
 #### Properties
 * **endpointType**: 'WebHook' (Required): Type of the endpoint for the event subscription destination.
-* **properties**: [WebHookEventSubscriptionDestinationProperties](#webhookeventsubscriptiondestinationproperties): Information about the webhook destination properties for an event subscription.
+* **properties**: [WebHookEventSubscriptionDestinationProperties](#webhookeventsubscriptiondestinationproperties): WebHook Properties of the event subscription destination.

 ## EventSubscriptionFilter